 In addition to reducing risk in your investment portfolio, protect yourself from the unexpected with a substantial emergency fund.
 Everyone should have cash set aside in case of major car repairs, medical expenses, costly home repairs and other unpleasant surprises.
 But, now more than ever, having two years’ worth of savings available is key.
 Long-term healthcare costs are another important consideration.
 Medicare only covers certain long-term care expenses, and your health insurance policy is only designed to protect you in the here and now.
 If you’re in good health, now is the time to consider long-term care insurance.

 Pay Off Debts

 Wiping out installment loans, credit card balances and other personal debt now can help you create a brighter future.
 Whether you follow the advice of a finance expert or construct your own plan, eliminate debt now to remove a hefty financial and emotional obstacle from the path to your retirement dream.

 Walter White took drastic measures to create a monetary cushion for his family.
 Luckily, you have plenty of options at your disposal to avoid the fate of the main character in “Breaking Bad.”
 Taking these retirement planning steps can help you achieve peace of mind, maintain healthy finances and enjoy your current lifestyle in the years to come.

 Posted by Yanira Farray on 1:59 pm, With 0 Reads, Filed under Economy, Investing, Personal Finance.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.